All about Static Electricity

 - NonWovens: trim collection system runs without interruption due to static elimination of charges prior to entering cyclone.
 Increased production.

-- Printing: sheet-fed delivery is clean and stacked accurately-ready for bindery without adjustment.
+- Printing: sheet-fed delivery is clean and stacked neat, ready for bindery without adjustment.
 On time delivery.

 - Graphic Arts: processed film remains dust free, eliminating the need for remakes.
 Satisfied customers.

-- Medical Device Manufacturing: contaminant free packaging of small plastic parts due to elimination of static charges on parts and packaging materials.
+- Medical Device Manufacturing: contamination free packaging of small plastic parts due to elimination of static charges on parts and packaging materials.
 Increased quality.

-- Electronics and Semiconductor: protection from ESD during assembly work ensures achievement of quality assurance standards.
+- Electronics and Semi-conductosr: protection from ESD during assembly work ensures achievement of quality assurance standards.
 Reduced product failure.